kapalk/Quantify-Yourself/README.md

 # Quantify-yourself-project
-The goal of the project was to investigate different factors which affect sleep quality.
-In addition, a goal was to create a novel measurement for sleep quality.
+The aim of the project was to investigate different factors which affect sleep quality.
+In addition, the aim was to create a novel measurement for sleep quality.
 Unfortunately the data used in this study cannot be shared because of privacy reasons

 # Directories